Noam173/dnn-project/README.md

-# This is the source code for the project
+⚠️ Notice: This is an abandoned project.
+It is unfinished and has not been actively maintained.